dafrina/ezform/readme.md

 - accept a `name`, `form` and `validator` prop
 - call the `useValidator` hook and pass the `name`, `validator` and `form` as function arguments
 - implement a `handleChange` function which modifies the form field when the value changes.
-You are free on how you do it, but make sure to call `form.handleChange(name, value, validator);`.
-Notice that you need to pass the `name` and `validator` props to let EZForm know which field you are changing as well as the `value` of the form field.
+You are free on how you do it, but make sure to call `form.setField(name, value, validateImmediately);`.
+Notice that you need to pass the `name` prop to let EZForm know which field you are changing as well as the `value` of the form field.
+You can optionally instruct EZForm to validate the field after a change.
+If you dont pass the `validateImmediately` argument, it will default to `true`.

 EZForm uses this technique internally to integrate Material UI's form fields.
+The great thing is, you may also call the `setField` method from anywhere you have a reference to the `ezform` object, which means you can alter the form after asynchronous data has been loaded.

 Take a look at the `FieldText` source for an easy example:

 ````
 const FieldText = (props: FieldTextProps) => {